iproxy-online/rdp-vm-guide/README.md

 ### 2. Create the VM

 Pick your provider.
-Same shape everywhere: Ubuntu 26.04 (24.04 should work too), ≥ 2 GB RAM per concurrent user, paste the file into "User Data".
+Same shape everywhere: Ubuntu 26.04 (24.04 should work too), **≥ 1cpu + 2gb ram** per concurrent user, paste the file into "User Data".

 > ### Where should the VM live?
 > **Close to your proxies (the phones)** — same state where possible, or within roughly **200–500 km**.